 - if aged ten years or older, the child is of good character; and

-- the Home Secretary considers registration to be appropriate.
+- the Home Secretary thinks it fit to register them.

-The Home Office’s position is that a child will only be registered under this route when it is in the child’s best interests to be so, and they have a strong connection with the UK.
-The following factors will be taken into account:
+The Home Office advise that a child will only be registered under this route when it is in the child’s best interests, and they have a strong connection with the UK.
+The following factors will generally be taken into account:

 - the child’s future intentions;